 Graduates of Data Science will find their knowledge is in high demand, as there is a global shortage of expertise to support the steady growth in data collection and digitisation.

 Graduates will find employment in business and technology sectors as data scientists, data advisors, data/analytics consultants, and insight analysts.

 Data Science graduates will also have a background in project implementation, research, critical analysis and problem solving, and communication skills discussing and explaining data findings, all of which are useful skills in a number of careers.

-Erskine Building - see the School website for up-to-date location details
+Please see the School's website for up-to-date location details.

 Private Bag 4800